ryztang/Spotify-New-Release-Notifier/README.md

 Spotify notifier that sends emails listing new album and single track releases, sorted by artist popularity, to registered recipients.
 Artist and genre details are included for each new release and recipients can play snippets of new tracks.

 There are two steps to this application when it is run.
 First, new release data is collected from the Spotify API and stored into a local database (see New_Release_DB_Design.PNG for details on the database design).
 This is handled by api_client.py.
 Album and single track data are only added to the database if they don't already exist.
-This prevents the same data to be sent in multiple email notifications.
+This prevents the same data from being sent in multiple email notifications.
 Next, only the new releases collected the day the app is run is sent in the email notification.
 This is handled by email_notifier.py.
+It sends emails only to the recipients specified in the local configuration database (see Config_DB_Design.PNG for details regarding how recipient data is stored).
+If there are no new releases, no email is sent.

 ## Setup
 1. Clone this repository.